rainerzufalldererste/llscript/README.md

 ## How to build it?
 - Clone the repo `git clone https://github.com/rainerzufalldererste/llscript.git`
-- Run `create_project.bat`, select `Visual Studio 2015` if you're trying to build the script host for shellcode (evenything newer will produce calls to `memcpy` even without the `crt`.
+- Run `create_project.bat`, select `Visual Studio 2015` if you're trying to build the script host for shellcode (everything newer will produce calls to `memcpy` even without the `crt`.
 If you're just planning to embed the script host in another application, any new Visual Studio version is fine.

 If you just want to play with the debugger or compiler, you can simply use `MSBuild` or `Visual Studio` to build the project solution.

-If you want to create a shellcode version of a modified run-time-environment:
+If you want to create a shellcode version of a modified runtime-environment:

 - Build `llscript_asm` then `llscript_host` then `llscript_host_bin`.
 (Visual Studio sometimes gets confused about `llscript_asm`, so not relying on dependencies is probably a good idea)
 -   Extract the `.code` section via some dumping tool or simply open the binary in IDA, go to the last statement of the last symbol, and select everything upwards in the hex view, then paste that into a hex editor.
 - Now we need to patch the assembly, because getting the current `rip` isn't something that can be expressed in a position independent or overly complicated way in msvc afaik, so we'll need to replace the assembly generated for `uint8_t *pCode = __readgsqword(0);` with `lea <whatever register the compiler chose>, [rip]`.
--- if the register was `rax`, replace `65 48 8B 04 25 00 00 00 00` (`mov rax,qword ptr gs:[0]`) with `48 8D 05 00 00 00 00 90 90`.
+ - if the register was `rax`, replace `65 48 8B 04 25 00 00 00 00` (`mov rax,qword ptr gs:[0]`) with `48 8D 05 00 00 00 00 90 90`.
--- if the register was `rax`, replace `65 48 8B 0C 25 00 00 00 00` (`mov rcx,qword ptr gs:[0]`) with `48 8D 0D 00 00 00 00 90 90`.
+ - if the register was `rax`, replace `65 48 8B 0C 25 00 00 00 00` (`mov rcx,qword ptr gs:[0]`) with `48 8D 0D 00 00 00 00 90 90`.
--- if the register was anything else, use the [defuse.ca online x64 assembler](https://defuse.ca/online-x86-assembler.htm) and assemble `lea <whatever register the compiler chose>, [rip]` and replace the corresponding code with whatever that says.
+ - if the register was anything else, use the [defuse.ca online x64 assembler](https://defuse.ca/online-x86-assembler.htm) and assemble `lea <whatever register the compiler chose>, [rip]` and replace the corresponding code with whatever that says.
 Pad with `0x90` (`nop`).
 - Lastly, append the magic constant (`37 6F 63 03 12 9E 71 31`) to the shellcode.
 The runtime-environment will search for this pattern when launched without code to find it's input.

 ## License